Social Security Agreement between Australia and New Zealand - Frequently Asked Questions

 [ top ]

-The Agreement allows people who enter Australia on a special category visa (SCV) using a New Zealand passport to access certain social security payments.
-It also helps people affected by the 26 February 2001 changes to obtain payments covered by the Agreement.
+The Agreement allows people who enter Australia on a Special Category Visa (SCV) using a New Zealand passport to access certain social security income support payments.

-Under the Agreement, Australia and New Zealand share responsibility for paying certain benefits, broadly according to the period people have lived in both Australia and New Zealand (between 20 and 65 years of age).
+Under the Agreement, Australia and New Zealand share responsibility for paying certain benefits, broadly according to the period people have lived in Australia and New Zealand (from 20 until pension age).

 [ top ]